-In Warhammer 40,000, the Tyranids are an extragalactic swarm of aliens that doesn't just overrun worlds, but consumes everything on them right down to the bedrock, including the oceans and air.
+"An alien threat has risen from beyond the abyss, a swarm so vast that it blots out the stars.
+This horror fights neither for power nor territory, but rather to feed a hunger so insatiable that it will eventually devour the entire galaxy."In Warhammer 40,000, the Tyranids are an extragalactic swarm of aliens that doesn't just overrun worlds, but consumes everything on them right down to the bedrock, including the oceans and air.
 Tyranids are more of a virus than a species, as they instinctively scan the DNA of what they eat and apply useful evolutionary upgrades to their swarms, ensuring that they only grow more deadly with each victory.
 Everything they use, from ranged weapons to spaceships, are symbiotic organisms, to the extent that it can be hard to tell where a Tyranid "gun" ends and the creature carrying it begins.Though the individual creatures in the Hive Fleets are little more than beasts, Tyranids are controlled via synapse creatures by the race's Hive Mind, which is extremely intelligent.
 While the classic Tyranid strategy is to overwhelm their foes with weight of numbers, the swarms have also been seen to ambush armored columns in narrow passages that turned tanks into helpless sitting targets, employ burrowing organisms to launch surprise attacks behind enemy lines, or use winged creatures to sow discord and confusion.
-Of particular note are the specialized Tyranids known as Genestealers, who implant their DNA in victims that turns their children into Genestealer/Human hybrids, who will eventually form a cult on their homeworld that undermines the planet's defenses while psychically summoning the swarm.
-Three Hive Fleets have been encountered thus far: Hive Fleet Behemoth nearly overran the Ultramarines' homeworld of Macragge and killed their entire 1st Company, Hive Fleet Kraken all but wiped out the Eldar of craftworld Iyanden, and Hive Fleet Leviathan is currently rampaging through an Ork empire... and these are likely just the vanguard of more Tyranid swarms still en route to the galaxy.
+Of particular note are the specialized Tyranids known as Genestealers.
+They implant their DNA in victims, turning their children into Genestealer/human hybrids who will eventually form a cult on their homeworld that undermines the planet's defenses while psychically summoning the swarm.
+Three Hive Fleets have been encountered thus far: Hive Fleet Behemoth nearly overran the Ultramarines' homeworld of Macragge and killed their entire 1st Company; Hive Fleet Kraken all but wiped out the Eldar of craftworld Iyanden; and Hive Fleet Leviathan is currently rampaging through an Ork empire, as well as threatening the Blood Angels' homeworld of Baal... and these are likely just the vanguard of more Tyranid swarms still en route to the galaxy.
 The optimistic take on the Tyranids is that they are moving on our galaxy after cleansing one or more other galaxies of life.
 The pessimistic take is that they are running from something worse.The tabletop Tyranid army is a mix of swarms of highly-expendable critters able to swamp even Imperial Guard or Ork forces, backed-up by lumbering monstrous creatures capable of tossing tanks around with their tusks or blowing up heads with psychic powers.
 They also contain units of specialist creatures able to infiltrate or move quickly in order to keep the enemy occupied in close combat while the rest of the army closes in, and the biomorph system allows units to be upgraded to deal with specific targets rather effectively.
 The Tyranids' two main weaknesses are comparatively few ranged units, as well as the reliance on a few synapse creatures to keep the swarm together.
-The latter is offset by the fact that the presence of said creatures makes the rest of the army fearless, and the former rarely comes into play as the standard Tyranid strategy is to roll over the enemy like a tsunami.The most recent codex was released in January 2014.
+The latter is offset by the fact that the presence of said creatures makes the rest of the army fearless, and the former rarely comes into play as the standard Tyranid strategy is to roll over the enemy like a tsunami.The 6th Edition codex was released in January 2014.

 Notable Tyranid tropes include: